 Here Code is the general AiiDA class handling all possible codes, and code is a class instance tagged as <codename> (see the first part of the tutorial for listing all codes installed in your AiiDA machine).
-For this example use codename 'pw-5.1@localhost'.
+You might also want to list only the codes that define a default calculation plugin for the pw.x code of Quantum ESPRESSO.
+You can do this with the following command: